 Training programs developed specifically for virtual leaders provide managers with the tools they need to build trust within their team and develop communication skills that a remote team needs to be successful.
 Training helps managers improve accountability, delegate work, and establish systems that support virtual work.
 For example, managers learn how to have difficult conversations despite the lack of visual cues and feedback.
 Additionally, managers learn techniques to deliver consistent feedback and coach people from a distance.

-Virtual leaders also need to develop expertise in establishing processes for sharing information, problem solving and decision making.
+Virtual leaders also need to develop expertise in establishing processes for sharing information, problem solving and decision making (we recommend decision-making skills training).
 They need to have a plan in place to help remote employees work efficiently and ensure everyone follows a consistent process.
 Training can help virtual leaders learn to structure their team’s daily operations to maximize productivity.

 Leadership Development Training for Virtual Leaders

 To become truly effective, virtual leaders also need to develop competencies that go beyond tactical skills.
 That includes the ability to think critically and make good decisions and the ability to motivate and inspire employees.
 For instance, when employees spend the majority of their time at home, it can be hard for them to feel like they’re part of a team.
 They need to be constantly reminded of the greater goal and see how their work ties in to company objectives.
 Leaders can take a proactive approach to this by offering more frequent feedback via technology tools, for instance, and hosting semiannual or quarterly in-person meetings.

 Training programs can educate virtual leaders on the need to be deliberate and intentional about engaging remote employees and help them develop practical skills, such as the ability to communicate from a distance and offer constructive feedback.